What's happened

-Artist impression of how New Street will look
+Artist impression of how New Street looks

-Our exciting plans to rejuvenate New Street will provide attractive spaces with more opportunities for people to eat and socialise outdoors, as well as a flexible space for pop-up seasonal markets and other small scale temporary animations.
+Our exciting plans to rejuvenate New Street provide attractive spaces with more opportunities for people to eat and socialise outdoors, as well as a flexible space for pop-up seasonal markets and other small scale temporary animations.

 Creating a clean, attractive environment will increase footfall and encourage people to spend time in the area, which in turn will promote business growth and investment.